StackExchange/backstage-stackoverflow/plugins/stack-overflow-teams/README.md

 - **`<StackOverflowQuestion />`**

   Retrieves questions from the API.
-Uses standard pagination, displaying only the first 30 API results.
+Uses API pagination to navigate all pages of questions available to the instance.

 - **`<StackOverflowTags />`**